 Several of our faculty members have experience working in international settings.
 Third-year residents may request a one-month international rotation to be approved by the faculty.
 The purpose for international rotations should be congruent with career plans of the resident.
 The rotation must have an educational plan and goals; and needs an approved preceptor at the proposed site.

 Tacoma Family Medicine has integrated structural support for the resident well-being.
-R1s receive a two-week initial orientation, and then weekly facilitated support group.
-Other supports include our night float call system, teaching panels with caps to maintain the education/service balance, collegial teams and our advisor system.
+R1s receive a two-week initial orientation, followed by a four-week fundamentals rotation, and then weekly facilitated support group.
+Other supports include our night float call system, teaching panels with caps to maintain the education/service balance, collegial teams and our advisor system (advisor meetings take place at a quarterly minimum).
 We are sincere about having a climate of excellent education coupled with support.

 Most of your education and growth will come from daily and weekly feedback.
 A clinical competence committee evaluates your progress semiannually, based on 360 feedback from preceptors/attendings, faculty, office staff/nurses, and patients.
 Your advisor acts as a guide and meets with you individually to help you plan your growth as a physician.

 Didactics occur on Thursday afternoons with an 18-month repeating topic cycle covering all areas of family medicine.
 All residents are expected to attend with the exception of the on-call team, or on mandated post call off time.
 When a fifth Thursday occurs in a month, we present afternoon procedure workshops with lectures, procedural workstations, and basic competency training.

 We have many other structured opportunities for learning to include: ICU teaching rounds, and monthly psychiatry case conferences, radiology rounds, pediatric grand rounds, and teaching medical students.